Complete Guide To Ant Keeping

 What Is Ant Keeping?

 The ant farm was built using the so-called sandwich ant nest setup, which consists of two transparent panels placed together, separated by a small space filled with dirt.
-With this cool type of setup, the ant keeper can watch the ants dig tunnels in the dirt, and can clearly see everything that happens inside the formicarium!
+With this cool type of setup, the ant keeper can watch the ants dig tunnels in the dirt and clearly see everything that happens inside the formicarium!

-The toy was so successful, that during the next two decades, Levine sold over twelve million of them!
+The toy was so successful that during the next two decades, Levine sold over twelve million of them!

 For example, you can check out this other article, in which I make a detailed review of the super cool glass nest in the picture above!
 This is the perfect nest for beginners, and its unique design makes it one of the best-looking products currently available on the market!